 As covered in the Automotive Innovation Map, vehicle-to-vehicle technologies are an answer to the coordination challenge of manned and autonomous vehicles while also easing the way toward smart cities.

 V2V startup HAAS Alert delivers V2V-enabled safety solutions.
 It alerts users by sending real-time data to autonomous and connected vehicles.

 Introducing a new era of intelligent transport systems (ITS), automotive startups offer V2X or vehicle-to-everything technologies.
 These allow the exchange of information between connected vehicles as well as between vehicle and infrastructure entities.

 Savari, a Californian startup, develops software and hardware solutions for car manufacturers to equip vehicles with Dedicated Short Range Communications (DSRC) sensors and V2X applications.

 To fully function, connected vehicles must communicate and exchange data with smart road infrastructure.
 Vehicle-to-infrastructure solutions that allow cars to communicate with traffic lights, roadway signage, or rail grade crossings in real-time.

 V2I startup Sensefields’ magnetic wireless sensor technology collects and processes traffic data and monitors a vehicle’s behavior to achieve this.

 Upstream – Cybersecurity

-As the automotive future is becoming noticeably more connected, a vast amount of personal and sensitive data is at high risk to experience cyber-attacks.
-Startup Upstream supports corporations to mitigate connectivity risks and provide safety and security of smart mobility solutions protecting connected and autonomous vehicles from these threats.
+The automotive future is becoming noticeably more connected.
+This puts a vast amount of personal and sensitive data at high risk of cyberattacks.

 What About The Other 295 Solutions?